-The Hôtel de Forbin at number 20 was built in 1656 by Pierre Pavillon for César de Milan, advisor to the Parliament.
-In 1672, it passed to the Forbin family by marriage.
+Architect Pierre Pavillon built the Hôtel de Forbin in 1656 for César de Milan, advisor to the Parliament.
+In 1672, it came into possession of the Forbin family by marriage.

-It was one of the largest mansions to be built on Cours Mirabeau with a façade of eight windows.
+It was one of the largest mansions built on Cours Mirabeau with a façade of eight windows long.
 The symmetric antique style is decorated with a fine wrought-iron balcony.

 Many personalities stayed in the mansion: the Dukes of Burgundy and Berry in 1701, Pauline Borghèse, sister of Napoleon in 1807 and Fouché in 1810.

 The Hôtel Maurel de Pontevès (or Hôtel d’Espagnet) is the oldest private mansion on the Cours Mirabeau.
 It dates back to 1648 before the street was even laid out.